sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 and go back through all of those programs and fix everything...

 You can see where this is going.
-The problem here is that you're creating new *versions* of the ISA, adjusting the setof instructions the computer understands, and thus necessitating a full pass over every program you've ever written to use the new version of the ISA.
+The problem here is that you're creating new *versions* of the ISA, adjusting the set of instructions the computer understands, and thus necessitating a full pass over every program you've ever written to use the new version of the ISA.